2021 Liechtenstein general election: Procedure

 Election campaigning is largely unregulated and carried out via social media, newspapers and broadcast media.
 All parties are permitted to post an official campaign video on the websites of the two main newspapers in the country.
 The elections are the first to be carried out under the 2019 Law on Payment of Contributions to Political Parties which limited public funding to registered political parties, banned large anonymous donations and required the publication of accounts by parties.

 Candidates

 Candidates have the same eligibility criteria as voters.
 Political parties must have the support of 30 voters from a constituency to be eligible to nominate a candidate list in it.
+The deadline for presenting Landtag candidates was set for 4 December 2020.
+It was reported that parties experienced difficulty finding candidates due to the ongoing COVID-19 pandemic.